simesy/starshot-dev/README.md

 * This is not Starshot.
 * I disable DDEV "settings management" but it should still "just work".
 * If you want to override any settings use `web/sites/default/local.settings.php`.
-* Project browser and friends are installed in `web/modules/contrib`, so ...
+* Project browser and friends are installed in `web/modules/contrib`, so,
 * Be aware that a composer update/install *may* wipe any dev work you are doing there.

 ## The Drupal build